-Henderson decided to move to the United States to pursue his career.
+Martin decided to move to the United States to pursue his career.
 In 1999, he began a two-year training program at the Neighborhood Playhouse in New York.
-During that time, he appeared in several stage productions, including the off-Broadway play Ophelia Thinks Harder, at the Samuel Beckett Theatre.
+During that time, he appeared in several stage productions, including the off-Broadway play Ophelia Thinks Harder at the Samuel Beckett Theatre.

 Martin Henderson Filmography